-Above: schools in India and Yorkshire in the UK team up to share ways of learning

-Above: Mustakbal students celebrate their exam success after the presentation ceremony Saudis given the tools of business Inspiring career choices As part of the Saudisation policy of bringing social and economic benefits to the Kingdom of Saudi Arabia, BAE Systems is committed to training local nationals for management, technical and other qualified positions.
+Above: schools in India and Yorkshire in the UK team up to share ways of learning Saudis given the tools of business Inspiring career choices As part of the Saudisation policy of bringing social and economic benefits to the Kingdom of Saudi Arabia, BAE Systems is committed to training local nationals for management, technical and other qualified positions.
 Among the training programmes we provide is Mustakbal - a major development programme for future Saudi managers.
 First introduced in 2002, it was reinvigorated at the start of 2008 and there are currently 24 students taking part.
-The programme includes delegates taking either a Diploma in Management or a Certificate in Management qualification from the Chartered Management Institute.
+The programme includes delegates taking either a Diploma in Management or a Certificate in Management qualifiManagement Institute.
 Both courses will provide the Mustakbal students with a greater understanding of business management tools.
 A presentation ceremony was held in July for the successful Mustakbal delegates who were presented with their diplomas/certificates by Andy Carr, Vice-President Government to Government Programmes, and Tony McCarthy, Vice-President HR and Business Operations.
 Andy Carr said: "This is a very important day for everyone on the course.
 It is a milestone for your future and another step to achieving your full potential within BAE Systems.
 "I joined BAE Systems as an apprentice many years ago and I too benefited from workplace learning.
 I want you to take the coursework you have successfully completed from the classroom and into the work environment.
 When you manage to do this you will see big benefits."
-First class in programme achieves first-class results Working with universities In partnership with Glasgow Caledonian University, the Engineering function of BVT Surface Fleet designed and introduced a four-year programme for detail designers to develop both their academic and vocational skills, as part of the long-term strategy to increase the capability and flexibility of the engineering team.
-During the Design Development Programme (DDP), participants undertake a BEng (Hon) degree in mechanical/electrical systems at Glasgow Caledonian on day release, supplemented by a broad range of threemonth development placements within the various departments and projects of the function.
-The first cohort of nine participants on the DDP began in 2005 and completed their four-year programme in June this year with excellent results.
-The entire group passed, with four of the team achieving First Class Honours.
 In addition, two were awarded prizes from professional institutes IMech(E) and IMarEST for the best final year project.
-The DDP demonstrates BVT's commitment to supporting employees' Continuous Development Programme Seven of the first group to complete the programme began their career with a craft apprenticeship within the operation/production environment of BVT and one came originally from the former BAE Systems Avionics business.
-To date, all are on the first steps to professional chartership.
-Alan Ledgerwood, Lead Engineer at BVT Surface Fleet, said: "The design development programme has given me the opportunity to move into an engineering design role and gain valuable experience as well as a BEng (Hons) "I would recommend the programme to anyone considering applying as it is an excellent opportunity to gain the toolsets required to become a competent engineer."
+The DDP demonstrates BVT's commitment to supporting employees' Continuous Development Programme (CPD).

+Seven of the first group to complete the programme began their career with a craft apprenticeship within the operaexperience as well as a BEng (Hons) degree.
+"I would recommend the programme to anyone considering applying as it is an excellent opportunity to gain the toolsets required to become a competent engineer."
 Engineering Development Manager, Ginny Stead said: "It is with immense pride and satisfaction to me personally that the employees on this inaugural intake have achieved and excelled in all aspects of the programme.
 The standards expected were extremely stretching and measured the increase of individual and project capability, competence and academia.
 "They have undoubtedly set the bench mark for existing DDP participants and provided BVT with a definitive statement and demonstration of engineering development and commitment."
-The programme continues to flourish. with a new intake each year and places for a further six employees in 2009.
+The programme continues to flourish, with a new intake each year and places for a further six employees in 2009.